flutter/devtools/tool/README.md

 #### Create a release PR
 - Run: `./tool/release_helper.sh`
 - This will create a PR for you using the tip of master.
-- That PR will be checked out locally for you.
+- The branch for that PR will be checked out locally for you.
 - It will also update your local version of flutter to the Latest flutter candidate
     - This is to facilitate testing in the next steps